 - Place the packed TV strategically within your unit

 You’ll want to keep the packed TV box upright when you move, not lying on its front or back with things stacked on top of it (this will just break your screen, trust us).
 If possible, wedge the TV between other boxes so it is snugly surrounded on all sides and won’t wobble during transit.

 If you need to move a flat-screen tv internationally or are packing the flat-screen TV for long term storage, you’ll want to think about humidity and how to keep it away from your electronics.
 Purchase some silica gel packets and place them around the TV before wrapping it, as this will help absorb any moisture that might enter the box over time.
 We hope we’ve helped you learn how to pack a tv for moving and made at least one moving stress a little easier.

-UNITS Moving and Portable Storage offers moving and packing supplies portable storage in Brentwood and portable storage in the Bay Area.
+UNITS Moving and Portable Storage offers portable storage in San Jose and portable storage in Brentwood and the rest of the Bay Area.